-- Section 5.
-A political committee created prior to the effective date of this Act that has not - 17 filed a termination statement shall file a statement of organization with the secretary of state not - later than fifteen days after this Act becomes effective.
-A violation of this section is a Class 2 - 19 misdemeanor. - 20 Section 6.
-The statement of organization shall include: - 21 (1) The name, street address, postal address, and daytime telephone number of the - 22 committee; - 23 (2) The name, street address, postal address, and daytime telephone number of the chair - and the treasurer of the committee:
+Section 5.
+A political committee created prior to the effective date of this Act that has not filed a termination statement shall file a statement of organization with the secretary of state not later than fifteen days after this Act becomes effective.
+A violation of this section is a Class 2 misdemeanor.

-- (3) A statement of the type of political committee that has been or is being organized; - 2 (4) In the case of a candidate campaign committee, the name, street address, and postal address of the candidate;
+Section 6.
+The statement of organization shall include:

-- (5) In the case of a political action committee or ballot question committee, a concise statement of its purpose and goals, and the full name, street address, and postal address of the organization with which the committee is connected or affiliated, or if the committee is not connected or affiliated with any one organization, the trade, profession, or primary interest of the committee; - (6) If the committee is organized as a corporation under federal or state laws for liability purposes only as authorized by section 4 of this Act, a statement affirming such organization; and - (7) The name, street address, postal address, and telephone number of each financial institution where an account or depository is maintained. - The statement shall be signed by the candidate and treasurer for a candidate campaign committee and by the chair and treasurer for other political committees.
-A political committee continues to exist until a termination statement is filed pursuant to sections 25 and 26 of this Act. - The candidate or treasurer of a political committee shall file an updated statement of organization not later than fifteen days after any change in the information contained on the most recently filed statement of organization. - Section 7.
-If the contributor is a person, no candidate for statewide office or the candidate's campaign committee may accept any contribution which in the aggregate exceeds four thousand dollars during any calendar year.
-A candidate campaign committee may accept contributions from any candidate campaign committee, political action committee, or political party.
-The by the candidate or the candidate's immediate family.
-A violation of this section is a Class 1 misdemeanor.
+1 (1) The name, street address, postal address, and daytime telephone number of the 2 committee; 3 (2) The name, street address, postal address, and daytime telephone number of the chair 4 and the treasurer of the committee; 5 (3) A statement of the type of political committee that has been or is being organized; 6 (4) In the case of a candidate campaign committee, the name, street address, and postal 7 address of the candidate; 8 (5) In the case of a political action committee or ballot question committee, a concise 9 statement of its purpose and goals, and the full name, street address, and postal 10 address of the organization with which the committee is connected or affiliated, or 11 if the committee is not connected or affiliated with any one organization, the trade, 12 profession, or primary interest of the committee; 13 (6) If the committee is organized as a corporation under federal or state laws for liability 14 purposes only as authorized by section 4 of this Act, a statement affirming such 15 organization; and 16 (7) The name, street address, postal address, and telephone number of each financial 17 institution where an account or depository is maintained.
+18 The statement shall be signed by the candidate and treasurer for a candidate campaig 19 committee and by the chair and treasurer for other political committees.
+A political committee 20 continues to exist until a termination statement is filed pursuant to sections 25 and 26 of this 21 Act.
+22 The candidate or treasurer of a political committee shall file an updated statement of 23 organization not later than fifteen days after any change in the information contained on the 24 most recently filed statement of organization.